 Blowing the Whistle

-Encrypted communication is within reach of anyone with a little patience thanks to a range of free programs created during the last few years.
+Encrypted communication is within reach of anyone with a little patience and a few free applications.
 News organizations use systems such as SecureDrop (detailed below).
-Individual journalists — myself included — use encrypted text applications and PGP encryption for emails.
+Individual journalists use encrypted text applications and PGP encryption for emails.
 Here you'll find some resources to help you get started, as well as links to pages that news outlets have created to help you to send them information securely and anonymously.
 None are perfect, so take the time to make sure you understand the potential consequences before you do anything.

 Start here.
 Tor is a web browser that protects your privacy by routing your internet connection through nodes around the world, making it extraordinarily difficult for others to identify you.
 Head to a place with public Wi-Fi — libraries, fast food restaurants and coffee shops are good bets — and download the Tor browser to your private computer.